We slept together: Bobrisky's ex-PA Oye resumes dragging as she spills more tea

 I will frame and hang it in my room: Nkechi Blessing joyfully announces as Davido follows her on Instagram

-She continued buy saying that the crossdresser sleeps with women but pretends to be one because it is a means to make money for him.
+She continued by saying that the crossdresser sleeps with women but pretends to be one because it is a means to make money for him.

 Oye urged her former boss to confess as she has emptied her chest to go into the new year in a few days.